Paloona Power Station

 The Paloona Power Station is a conventional hydroelectric power station located in northern Tasmania, Australia.

 Technical details

 Part of the Mersey–Forth scheme that comprises seven hydroelectric power stations, the Paloona Power Station is the final station in the scheme.
 The power station is located immediately below the rock-filled concrete faced Paloona Dam which forms Lake Paloona.
 Water from the lake is fed to the power station by a short single penstock under the dam.

-The power station was commissioned in 1972 by the Hydro Electric Corporation (TAS) and the station has one Fuji Kaplan turbine, with a generating capacity of 30 MW of electricity.
+The power station was commissioned in 1972 by the Hydro Electric Corporation (TAS) with a Fuji Kaplan turbine, with a generating capacity of 30 MW of electricity.

+In 2014 the turbine was upgraded to a more efficient Andritz Kaplan turbine, which also has a generating capacity of 30 MW of electricity.

 The station output, estimated to be 151 GWh annually, is fed to TasNetworks' transmission grid via an 11 kV/110 kV Siemens generator transformer to the outdoor switchyard.